JoepVanlier/JSFX/README.md

 Tone stacks contains some bi-linearly transformed versions of these filters.

 # Bandsplitter/joiner
 4-pole band splitter that preserves phase between the bands.
-It has a UI and uses much steeper crossover filters than the default that ships with reaper providing sharper band transitions.
+It has a UI and uses much steeper crossover filters (24 dB/oct) than the default that ships with reaper thereby providing sharper band transitions.

+It also has an option for linear phase FIR crossovers instead of the default IIR filters.
+IIRs cost less CPU and introduce no preringing or latency.
+The linear phase FIRs however prevent phase distortion (which can be important in some mixing settings), but introduce latency compensation.
+Note that when using the linear phase filters, it is not recommended to modulate the crossover frequencies as this introduces crackles.

 # Multi-channel spectral analyser with sonogram and time window
 I needed a plugin that I could keep open on one screen to monitor things.